Mariam Kvrivishvili: Biography

 In 2010–2012, she served as Deputy Head of Human Resources Management at the hospitality company named Adjara Group.
 From 2012 to 2014, she held the position of Deputy Head of the LEPL National Tourism Administration (GNTA).
 In 2014–2019, she was the regional manager for the airline Flydubai in Georgia.
 In 2019–2020, she served as Head of the LEPL National Tourism Administration.

-On 11 December 2020, Kvrivishvili became a member of the 10th convocation of the Parliament of Georgia through the party list of the syncretic(fiscally left-wing, socially right-wing), serving until May 2021.
+On 11 December 2020, Kvrivishvili became a member of the 10th convocation of the Parliament of Georgia through the party list of the syncretic Georgian Dream (fiscally left-wing, socially right-wing), serving until May 2021.
 In May 2021–September 2024, she served as Deputy Minister of Economy and Sustainable Development of Georgia.

 In the November 2024 parliamentary elections, Kvrivishvili was listed on the party list of "Georgian Dream".

 From 30 November 2024 to 24 June 2025, she served again as Deputy Minister of Economy and Sustainable Development of Georgia.

 Since 24 June 2025, she has served as Minister of Economy and Sustainable Development of Georgia.